‘Dragon Ball Super’ Episode 80 Review: Omni-King’s Cruel Plan Revealed

 While most of the episode was dedicated to the battle between Gohan and Lavenda, the real bombshell in Dragon Ball Super Episode 80 was the Grand Priest’s revelation that came after.
 With the second round of the Omni-Present Match over, the father of the angels in the DBS multiverse officially announced the stakes in the upcoming Tournament of Power.
 While the initial premise of the multiverse tournament is already pretty unforgiving, the truth behind the Omni-King’s decision to hold the competition was a lot more Machiavellian.

-The Grand Priest revealed that the 12 Dragon Ball Superuniverses are ranked according to the quality of the mortals living there.
+The Grand Priest revealed that the 12 Dragon Ball Super universes are ranked according to the quality of the mortals living there.
 As the Omni-King has already been thinking that there are simply too many universes in existence, the Tournament of Power was a convenient way to eliminate the worlds where the quality of mortals was extremely low.
 Currently, the bottom two universes are U9 and U7, with rated scores of 1.86 and 3.18, respectively.

 Thus, while Goku’s proposal to hold an all-encompassing tournament that could result in genocide could be considered as a careless move, the fact that Universe 7 was already slated to be destroyed due to the overall quality of its mortals means that the powerful Z fighter actually gave his universe a fighting chance.
 Unfortunately for Universe 9, its lowest mortal rating probably means that it would be destroyed within the next few episodes.

-The overall rank of the 12 Dragon Ball Super universes have not been revealed, but the Grand Priest did state that Universes 1, 12, 5 and 8 would be exempted from the Tournament of Power due to the high quality of their mortals.
-According to the Grand Priest, U1, U12, U5 and U8 have ratings that are all north of 7.00.
-Despite these stipulations, however, it remains unknown of fighters from these four universes would still make an appearance in the Universe Survival Arc.
+The overall rank of the 12 Dragon Ball Super universes have not been revealed, but the Grand Priest did state that Universes 1, 12, 5, and 8 would be exempted from the Tournament of Power due to the high quality of their mortals.
+According to the Grand Priest, U1, U12, U5, and U8 have ratings that are all north of 7.00.
+Despite these stipulations, however, it remains unknown if fighters from these four universes would still make an appearance in the Universe Survival Arc.

 With these announcements in mind, it appears that the Tournament of Power is, as ironically as it sounds, one of the most justifiable ways for the Omni-King to decide which universe would survive.
 While the premise behind the tournament itself is distinctly Darwinian, the fact that fighters from lower-tier universes that are set to be destroyed could spare their world if they impress the Omni-King is a very prominent silver lining.
 In the biggest irony in Dragon Ball history, the most unforgiving tournament also turned out to be the most humane.